 Some customers also like to visit the studio to take a look at sample materials and some of our other designs.

-At the studio we have lots of different shapes of wire and metal samples.
-We can spend some time paying around with shapes, textures, widths and thicknesses until you find something you’re really excited about.
+At the studio we have lots of different shapes of wire, ring and metal samples.
+We can spend some time playing around with shapes, textures, widths and thicknesses until you find something you’re really excited about.

 If you live too far away and / or you’re not able to make it to London for a meeting, please do not worry, as we are more than happy to further discuss your options remotely.